 Pod Security Policies (PSPs) are cluster-level resources that are enabled by default in MKE 3.2.

-There are two default PSPs in MKE: a privileged
+There are two default PSPs in MKE: a privileged policy and an

-policy.
+unprivileged policy.
 Administrators of the cluster can enforce

 additional policies and apply them to users and teams for further